Wing commander martyred in F-16 crash in capital

 A private television channel also released video statement of Wing Commander which was recorded on September 6, last in which he maintained that they were always ready to defend the country while continuing legacy of PAF and were ready sacrifice their lives for the motherland.

-Jamaat-e-Islami (JI) Ameer Senator Sirajul Haq also condoled the martyrdom of the PAF officer, proposing that the March 23 Parade should be named after Wing Commander Noman Akram as a tribute.
+Jamaat-e-Islami (JI) ameer, Senator Sirajul Haq also condoled martyrdom of the PAF officer proposing that the March 23 Parade should be named after Wing Commander Noman Akram to pay him glowing tribute.